After years of propagandizing, neo-Nazi Frazier Glenn Miller is accused of a triple murder. The violence was a long time coming.

 Mike did indeed go to prison for arson.
 But otherwise, Connie said, Miller was lying about the incident.

 “It was not a crack house at all,” she said.
-It was a trailer home where a black man from out of town and his white girlfriend were visiting friends.
-The black man’s presence around Marionville infuriated Miller and Mike, she said, so they decided go chase him out.
+It was a trailer home where a black man and his white girlfriend from out of town were visiting friends.
+The black man’s presence around Marionville infuriated Miller and Mike, she said, so they decided to chase him out.
 “Everything that Mike and Jesse did or believed was encouraged by Frazier,” Connie said.

 In the middle of a December night in 1995, Mike threw a Molotov cocktail into the back of the trailer home.
 Everyone got out uninjured, Sheriff DeLay said.
-Three months later, after some of his accomplices told on him, Mike was arrested.
-He was later convicted and sent to prison for young offenders for 120 days.
+Three months later, after some of his accomplices flipped, Mike was arrested.
+Then he was sent to a prison for young offenders for 120 days.
 “Frazier told him it was a badge of honor to go to prison, especially for a hate crime,” Connie said.
 “He was very proud of him.”

 But Mike cried as he was taken away and when he returned, he had changed.
 “He was saved in prison,” Connie said.
 “He said he didn’t want to do that stuff anymore.”

 Unfortunately, she said, Mike got swallowed up by drugs — meth, Valium, whatever he could get.
 “I remember him not sleeping, losing weight and getting into trouble with Frazier,” she said.
 “What did Frazier think was going to happen?
 Mike was encouraged to be violent and fight his whole life, so I think that was Mike’s escape route, the drugs.”

 After Mike died, the family dropped the name Mays and went back to Miller.
 Connie packed her things and she and her son left for good.
 She tried to forget.